-To be considered for Institutional Aid, State Aid, or Federal Aid, you must complete the Free Application for Federal Student Aid (FAFSA).
-The priority deadline for completing the FAFSA is March 15.
+To be considered for State Aid, or Federal Aid, you must complete the Free Application for Federal Student Aid (FAFSA).
+The priority due date for completing the 2022-2023 FAFSA is February 1, 2022.
 Once you have submitted the FAFSA the information is processed by the United States Department of Education and sent to the individual schools of your choice.

 First Time Filers

 It is important to file your FAFSA before the priority deadline.
 In doing so you will have more options for aid.
-The FAFSA is available on January 1 and only needs to be completed once a year.
+The 2022-23 FAFSA became available on October 1, 2021 and only needs to be completed once a year.

 The award year begins in fall and ends at the close of summer term.
 If applying for summer aid, complete the current year FAFSA.

 You and one of your parents (if you are a dependent student) are required to sign your application electronically.
-If you have not already done so, each of you will need to apply for a Personal Identification Number (PIN).
+If you have not already done so, each of you will need to apply for a FSA ID.

 Renewing Your Application